aibotcn/ChatServer/README.md

 7. use "/leave" to leave the chat room.
 8. use "/quit" to quit chat server.

+[Architecture]
+Client:
+1.telnet terminal.

+Server:
+1.User:
+  1)when server monitor one client connectin reached, allocate one thread to the user.
+'User' object is used to maintain the connection and communication with clent in one to one mode.
+2.Hall:
+  1)when user login server, Hall maintain all the user list and all the users' activity status, e.g. talk with others.
+Hall works in one to many mode.
+3.Log:
+  3)Log user activity and server activity to log files.

 [Update history]
 [2015-11-11]
 start to develop project.